IBM/AI-on-Power-Level3/docs/Lab1/lab1-overview.md

 !!! danger "IBM watsonx support on IBM Power"

-    **NOTE**: At the time of writing this lab, IBM watsonx is not available to run on IBM Power yet.
-However, clients can use foundation models (either hosted by watsonx on IBM Cloud or running stand-alone on-premises on IBM Power) to infuse and harness the power of (gen)AI into their on-premises applications running on IBM Power.
+    **NOTE**: At the time of writing, IBM watsonx is not yet available to run on IBM Power systems.
+However, the large language models (LLMs) that support its functionality are fully compatible with IBM Power.
+Clients can leverage foundation models, including IBM-developed and open-source options, to integrate and utilize (gen)AI capabilities within their on-premises applications running on IBM Power.
+This course's labs demonstrate the use of such LLMs.

 ## IBM watsonx Vs Hugging Face